 Under both CSRS and FERS, refunds of contributions for employees who served less than one year do not receive any interest.
 Under CSRS, contributions withdrawn by former employees with more than one year but less than five years of service at separation are refunded with interest, computed at 3 percent.
 Withdrawn amounts for separating employees with more than five years of service do not include interest.
 Under FERS, all refunds for service of more than one year do include interest, which is based on variable interest rates determined by the Treasury Department.

-A separated employee who exercises the right to withdraw contributions waives the right to collect further benefits from either CSRS or FERS based on that service unless that person returns to a covered position in the federal government and repays the withdrawn amount, plus interest.
+A separated employee who exercises the right to withdraw contributions waives the right to collect further benefits from either CSRS or FERS based on that service unless that person returns to a covered position in the federal government and repays the withdrawn amount, plus interest (or in certain CSRS cases accepts an actuarial reduction in the benefit).
 See Redeposit Service in Section 3 of this chapter.